A Beginner’s Guide to Planning Church Construction

 When you are considering a building project, the choice comes down to one of three questions:

-The step you take here might be obvious, but it is still worth it to spend some time looking at options and wrestle with the pros and cons of each.
+The step a growing church needs to take might be obvious, but it is still worth it to spend some time looking at options and wrestle with the pros and cons of each.

 How Will We Secure Funds for This Project?